broadinstitute/2024_01_18_Dose_response_methods/README.md

     ``` bash
     git clone git@github.com:<YOUR USER NAME>/2024_01_18_Dose_response_methods.git
     ```
-3. Download the contents of the submodule (Complete after initializing data repo)
+3. Download the contents of the submodule.
+If these steps give an "Unable to locate credentials" error, it probably means that you need to install the AWS CLI and configure with your credentials.

+    ```bash
+    git submodule update --init --recursive
+    cd 2024_01_18_Dose_response_methods-data
+    dvc pull
+    ```